A Homeowners Guide to Heat Pump Systems, Installation & Pricing

 Geothermal heat pumps

-Heat pump pricing for the geothermal heat pump itself will cost you between $2,500 to $8,000 depending on the model, not including installation.
+Heat pump pricing for the geothermal heat pump itself range from $1,500 to $13,000 depending on the model, not including installation.
 Installing the ground loop involves excavation as well as equipment components.
 Expect to pay several thousand dollars for its installation.

 Add Installation to Heat Pump Cost